mspeculatrix/Zolatron64/CPLD/README.md

 ### CPLD code

-I've just started learning about CPLDs.
-This folder will be used for various solutions applicable to the Zolatron that use CPLDs.

-I'm primarily interested in using ATF1502AS and ATF1504AS chips, although I have a couple of others that I might explore.
+This folder is for CUPL code for CPLDs used on the Zolatron 64 platform.

+I'm using the ATF150xASL family of CPLD chips.
+But I'm still learning.

+EXTMEMDECODE is for the Extended Memory board.

-You can read about my initial (yet oddly successful) attempts here: https://mansfield-devine.com/speculatrix/2022/06/a-newbies-introduction-to-cupl-and-cplds/
+You can read about my initial (yet oddly successful) attempts at coding CPLDs here: https://mansfield-devine.com/speculatrix/2022/06/a-newbies-introduction-to-cupl-and-cplds/